abetco/physics-simulations/README.md

-# FinalProject: A Series of Physics Simulations
+A Series of Physics Simulations
 This repository contains the following simulations:
 * Two Balls Simulation
 * Pendulum Simulation